 Southern Crescent Technical College supports the concept of health and wellness.
-No smoking is allowed in the building.
+The technical college prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college premises.
 Procedures addressing health services, first aid, and safety are addressed in both the student and employee handbooks.

 Since all students at Southern Crescent Technical College commute, only health services such as basic first aid for minor injuries and referral services are available.
 Students who become ill at the College may be taken home, to a doctor, or to a hospital depending on the nature of the illness.

 Students with existing illnesses or conditions that may warrant emergency intervention are encouraged to provide instructors with information regarding their illness, measures to be taken in an emergency, and the emergency phone numbers of physician and family.